House sends bill regulating stablecoins, a type of cryptocurrency, to Trump

-The House was also voting on a third bill that would prohibit the Federal Reserve from issuing a central bank digital currency.

-The stablecoin bill sets initial guardrails and consumer protections for the cryptocurrency, which is tied to a stable asset, often the U.S. dollar, to reduce price volatility.
+The stablecoin bill, passed on a 308-122 vote, sets initial guardrails and consumer protections for the cryptocurrency, which is tied to a stable asset, often the U.S. dollar, to reduce price volatility.
 It passed the Senate with bipartisan support in June.

 "Around the world, payment systems are undergoing a revolution," said House Financial Services Chair French Hill of Arkansas as lawmakers debated the stablecoin legislation Thursday morning.
 Hill said the bill will "ensure American competitiveness and strong guardrails for our consumers."